mr-mixas/Struct-Path.pm/README.md

 - paths `<true|false>`

     Return path for each result.
-False by default.

 - stack `<true|false>`

     Return stack of references to substructures.
-False by default.

 - strict `<true|false>`

-    Croak if at least one element, specified in path, absent in the struct.
+    Croak if at least one element, specified by path, absent in the structure.

+All options are disabled (`undef`) by default.

 ## spath\_delta